Klemek/gitblog-data/2019/08/20/index.md

 In this case, making n% will always take the same amount of time.

-Let's represent the time cost like this:
+Let's represent the time-cost like this:
 * horizontal axis is the progress between 0 and 1
 * vertical axis is the time cost